mlc-ai/mlc-llm/docs/deploy/ios.rst

 .. code:: bash

-   cd ./ios
+   git submodule update --init --recursive cd ./ios
    ./prepare_libs.sh

-This will create a ``./build`` folder that contains the following files:
+This will create a ``./build`` folder that contains the following files.
+Please make sure all the following files exist in ``./build/``.

 .. code:: bash